Contents

 in the

-Task Editor, allowing
+Task Editor, enabling

 its properties to be viewed or modified.